Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-It is worth noticing that the spectrum of the compactified bosonic string contains in the untwisted sector all the states of the uncompactified theory.
-This means that, in general, tachyons cannot be removed by na\"{\i}ve toroidal compactifications (they can be removed if the compactification is made in the presence of Wilson lines \cite{Narain-Sarmadi}).
-With respect to the twisted sector, it constains $2D$ massless vectors $\alpha^{\mu}\bar{\alpha}^{I}|0\rangle$ and $\alpha^{I}\bar{\alpha}^{\mu}|0\rangle$ as well as $D^{2}$ massless scalars $\alpha^{I}\bar{\alpha}^{J}|0\rangle$.
-The massless vector bosons are associated with the isometry group of the torus $U(1)^{D}$ and play the role of gauge bosons.
+It is important to keep in mind that the spectrum of the compactified bosonic string still contains all the states of the uncompactified theory in the so-called untwisted sector (with~$p^{I}=L^{I}=0$).
+This means that, in general, tachyons are not removed by a naive toroidal compactification (they can still be removed by compactifying in the presence of Wilson lines, see ref.~\cite{Narain-Sarmadi}).
+In addition, the theory contains two massless vector states~$\alpha^{\mu}\overline{\alpha}^{I}|0\rangle$ and $\alpha^{I}\overline{\alpha}^{\mu}|0\rangle$, as well as $D^{2}$ massless scalars~$\alpha^{I}\overline{\alpha}^{J}|0\rangle$.
+The vector states are gauge bosons associated with the Abelian~$\mbox{U}(1)^{D}\times \mbox{U}(1)^{D}$ gauge invariance generated by the torus isometries.